RichardBrown384/riscos-artworks-js/docs/README.md

 ##### First previous pointers

-There appear to be a couple of rules for the first previous pointer in either a list of lists or a list of records.
+It appears that SubLists need to know which record they are descended from.

-For lists of lists, the first previous pointer points back to the location of the lists pointer within the record that they descended from.
+To achieve this the first SubLists previous pointer will point back to the location of the SubLists pointer at the end of the parent record.
-The top level list of lists within a file do not descend from a record, and in this case the first previous pointer will be zero.

-For example, a path might have a list of lists containing attributes as singleton lists.
+It also appears that records need to know which record they are descended from.
+For example a Stroke Width record needs to know which Path record it descended from.
-The first previous pointer of the list of lists then points back to the pointer occupying the last 8 bytes of the path record, the lists pointer.
+To achieve this the first previous pointer in a List will point back to the start of the parent record.

-For lists of records, the first previous pointer points back to the location of the record that it descends from.
-The top level singleton records within a file aren't descended from a record, and in this case the first previous pointer will be zero.
+If a record isn't descended from another, then the previous pointer will be zero.

-For example, a Stroke Width record's previous pointer would point back to the Path record it's descended from.
-In turn, the Path record's previous pointer would then point back to the Layer it's descended from.

 If these pointers aren't set correctly then !AWViewer won't draw anything.